 This episode is sponsored by LowestRates.ca, where you can find the lowest rates in Canada for your mortgage, auto insurance, life insurance, and more…just like that.
 Make sure to check out their awesome blog, especially their Young Money series.

 It was honestly such a dream to chat with Alison Green from Ask a Manager.
 As I mentioned in the episode, I read her blog religiously the year I moved to Toronto and was trying to switch careers from advertising sales to digital marketing.

 Not only was it a great view into what other people have to deal with in their offices on a day-to-day basis, but she has some darn good advice!
 Probably the best career advice I’ve ever gotten.

-I absolutely credit Alison with helping me revamp my resumé and landing my current job.
-And it wasn’t just a new job I got, I also increased my salary by about about $20,000 compared to the job I left in Vancouver.
+I absolutely credit Alison for helping me revamp my resumé and land my current job.
+And it wasn’t just a new job I got, I also increased my salary by about $20,000 compared to the job I left in Vancouver.
 That’s a lot of meatballs!